- How to Successfully Claim TPD Insurance Cover

 By following these steps, you can maximise your TPD payout and successfully claim TPD:

-In Australia, people who have changed occupations or job roles during their careers can have accounts with multiple super funds, and hence, TPD insurance cover with several insurers.
+In Australia, people who have changed careers or jobs can have accounts with multiple super funds and, consequently, have TPD insurance coverage from several insurers.
 These fortunate people could make multiple TPD claims for the same illness or injury.

-In this situation, the process to claim TPD is the same.
+In this situation, the process of making a TPD claim is the same.
 However, you must claim separately with each super fund and insurance provider.
-Given that every policy will have different terms, conditions, and requirements for satisfying the TPD definition, the requirements for each will likely vary.
+Given that every TPD policy will have different terms, conditions, and requirements for satisfying the TPD definition, the requirements for each will likely vary.
 However, once approved, you will likely receive a six-figure settlement.

 Find out now if you qualify by calling 1800 700 125 for your free claim assessment.